 Small Business Loans

 Many small businesses rely on borrowed capital to fuel growth and other initiatives.
-Depending upon the nature of the business need, a business’ credit profile, time in business, whether or not the business has adequate collateral, and other factors, there are more options available today than ever before.
+Depending upon the nature of the business need, a business’ credit profile, time in business, whether or not the business has adequate collateral, and other factors, there are more small business loan options available today than ever before.

 The local bank has been small business’ traditional source for borrowed capital—and still remains a viable option for those businesses that can meet their potentially strict criteria.
-Nevertheless, there are additional choices, which could make sense for your business, once you understand the landscape of potential loan options.
+Nevertheless, there are additional choices for a small business loan, which could make sense for your business, once you understand the landscape of potential loan options.
 Some of these options could be a good fit for very young companies and others help solve some of the challenges faced by almost every small business.